InvisibleRain/agarpaper.io-mod/README.md

 BPDmod for AgarPaper.io!

 Note: This is a GitHub version of https://greasyfork.org/en/scripts/411614-agarpaper-io-mod.
-If you want just install and play the script, then go for the link!
+If you want to just install and play the script, then go for the link!

 #### Controls